-The best time to get pregnant is often when the standard advice starts.
+In today’s article, I want to unpack whether there is such a thing as the "best time to get pregnant."
+This is usually accompanied by standard box advice when trying for a baby.
 Most medical professionals suggest that if you’re under 36, you should "just try and give it a year," and if you’re over 36, "just try and give it six months."
 While this advice might seem reasonable, I question its one-size-fits-all approach.

 Let’s cut to the chase—why are we all given the same advice?
 Are we all the same?
 Does every woman aged 37 have the same health?
 It makes much more sense to consider individual circumstances beyond just age.